-The luminosity discrepancy, instead, comes from the fact that theoretical models, even at solar metallicity, are able to reproduce only the most luminous WRs ($\log{L/\rm L_\odot}>5$), whereas they struggle with the low-luminosity ones.
+The luminosity discrepancy, instead, comes from the fact that theoretical models, even at solar metallicity, are able to reproduce only the most luminous WRs ($\log{L/\rm L_\odot}>5.2$), whereas they struggle with the low-luminosity ones.
 This happens because they are able to peel off the envelope only for the most massive stars $M>40\,\rm M_\odot$, which have stronger winds, and not for initial masses in the range $20\,{\rm M_\odot}<M<40\,\rm M_\odot$.
-Some codes, e.g., \textsc{FRANEC} \citep{Chieffi2013}, succeed in peeling-off the H-rich envelope for all the stars with initial masses $M>20\,\rm M_\odot$ thanks to rotation, but only at Galactic metallicity ($Z\sim{0.009-0.015}$).
+Some codes, such as \textsc{FRANEC} \citep{Chieffi2013}, succeed in peeling off the H-rich envelope for all the stars with initial masses of $M>20\,\rm M_\odot$ thanks to rotation, but only at Galactic metallicity ($Z\sim{0.009-0.015}$).
 Other codes struggle even at Galactic metallicity \citep[see][]{Sander2019,Hamann2019}.
 With significantly weaker winds at SMC metallicity, reproducing observed WRs with single stellar evolution seems almost impossible.

-Another aspect of the same problem is that current evolutionary models over-predict the number of over-luminous supergiants falling inside the Humphreys-Davidson (HD) limit \citep{Humphreys1979}. \citet{Gilkis2021} demonstrated that current stellar evolution models overproduce very luminous supergiant stars, even by varying parameters like rotation, semi-convection, and overshooting.
+Another aspect of the same problem is that current evolutionary models overpredict the number of over-luminous supergiants falling inside the Humphreys-Davidson (HD) limit \citep{Humphreys1979}. \citet{Gilkis2021} demonstrated that current stellar evolution models overproduce very luminous supergiant stars, even when varying parameters such as rotation, semi-convection, and overshooting.
 Such an overproduction of luminous supergiant stars in theoretical models might be due to the mass-loss prescription adopted for massive stars.
-In particular, if stellar winds are too weak, the star is not able to lose its envelope, it inflates even during the core hydrogen burning phase, and remains inside the HD limit until the end of its life \citep[see e.g.][and references therein]{Sabhahit2022}.
+In particular, if stellar winds are too weak, the star is not able to lose its envelope, and it inflates even during the core hydrogen burning phase and remains inside the HD limit until the end of its life \citep[see e.g.][and references therein]{Sabhahit2022}.